sumitr12/Data-Science-Intern-Challenge/README.md

 3. What product was ordered the most by customers in Germany?

-Answer: Boston Crab Meat.
-This product was ordered 160 times in total.
+Answer: Boston Crab Meat

-[Click Here]() to check the SQL Queries.
+[Click Here](https://github.com/sumitr12/Data-Science-Intern-Challenge/blob/main/Data_Science_Intern.sql) to check the SQL Queries.